Hans Baur: Book and later life

 The book is a collection of Baur's eyewitness accounts of Hitler's daily activities and conversations.
-It is unique because Hans Baur, as his private pilot and personal friend, was in Hitler's presence practically every day from 1933 to 1945.
-The book also includes an account of the events surrounding the arrest of Ernst Röhm, by Hitler himself, on 30 June 1934 at Bad Wiessee in which Baur took part.
-The book tells of Baur's dislike for Hermann Göring (whom Baur describes as a "thick-headed glutton").
-Baur was one of the few people who was truly close to Hitler and was one of the last people to see him alive in the Berlin bunker.
-The book has since been translated into English – with the title "I was Hitler's Pilot" – and is an insider's account of Hitler's life and doings as leader of the German Reich.
+Baur, as Hitler's private pilot and personal friend, was in his presence most days from 1933 to 1945.
+The book also includes an account of the events surrounding Hitler's arrest of Ernst Röhm on 30 June 1934 at Bad Wiessee, in which Baur took part.
+The book tells of Baur's dislike for Göring (whom Baur describes as a "thick-headed glutton").
+Baur was one of the few people who was close to Hitler and was one of the last people to see him alive in the Führerbunker.
+After ten years of imprisonment, Baur was released from Soviet custody on 10 October 1955.

 Baur died in Germany on 17 February 1993.

 Personal life

 Hans Baur married Elfriede Baur in 1923.
 Their only daughter, Ingeborg, was born the following year.
 After Elfriede Baur's death from cancer in 1935, Baur married again, with Hitler as his best man.
 His second wife, Maria, by whom he had two daughters, died while he was in captivity in the Soviet Union.
 His third wife, Cresentia, survived him.